-This is the thread that was running when the debugger was entered.
+current This is the thread that was running when the debugger was entered.
 It is the thread that hit a break point or error.
-When you trace through the application, only the current thread is allowed to run.
-This thread will be allowed to run whenever you let your program run, but will not run when you trace the program.
-This thread will not be allowed to run when you resume your program.
-Under some operating systems, threads that have been terminated still show up in the list of threads.
+When you trace through the application, only the current thread is allowed to run. runnable This thread will be allowed to run whenever you let your program run, but will not run when you trace the program. frozen This thread will not be allowed to run when you resume your program. dead Under some operating systems, threads that have been terminated still show up in the list of threads.
 A dead thread will never execute again.
 You can make any thread current by double clicking on it or cursoring to it and pressing ENTER.
 All other debugger windows update accordingly.
+Press the right mouse button to access the following pop-up menu debugger windows update accordingly.
 Press the right mouse button to access the following pop-up menu items:

-Switch to Make the selected thread current.

-Freeze Change the state of the selected thread to be frozen.
-You cannot freeze the current thread.

-Thaw Change the state of the selected thread to be runnable..
+- Switch to Make the selected thread current. - Freeze Change the state of the selected thread to be frozen.
+You cannot freeze the current thread. - Thaw Change the state of the selected thread to be runnable.
 The current thread is always runnable.